nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   However, security is not enabled by default in the Zephyr sample.

-Bluetooth mesh
+Bluetooth Mesh
 ==============

 The issues in this section are related to the :ref:`ug_bt_mesh` protocol.

 .. rst-class:: v2-5-0 v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1

-NCSDK-21625: Advertisements of Bluetooth mesh GATT services are not stopped by :c:func:`bt_mesh_suspend` and not resumed by :c:func:`bt_mesh_resume`
+NCSDK-21625: Advertisements of Bluetooth Mesh GATT services are not stopped by :c:func:`bt_mesh_suspend` and not resumed by :c:func:`bt_mesh_resume`
   Functions :c:func:`bt_mesh_suspend` and :c:func:`bt_mesh_resume` do not work together with functions :c:func:`bt_disable` and :c:func:`bt_enable`.

   **Workaround:** To disable node identity advertisement, use ``bt_mesh_subnet_node_id_set`` instead.